GJDuck/EnvFuzz/README.md

    from the recording, but with one or more possible mutations applied.
    These mutations can induce new program behaviours and possible crashes.

-Since EFuzz works at the abstraction of environmental interactions, it can fuzz a very diverse range of subjects without any special-case handling.
+Since EnvFuzz works at the abstraction of environmental interactions, it can fuzz a very diverse range of subjects without any special-case handling.
-This makes EFuzz powerful and easy-to-use.
+This makes EnvFuzz powerful and easy-to-use.

-An example of EFuzz usage is shown in the simple demo above:
+An example of EnvFuzz usage is shown in the simple demo above:

 1. The first phase **records** the `gnome-calculator` app using the command:

-        $ ./EFuzz record gnome-calculator
+        $ ./env-fuzz record gnome-calculator

     This creates an `out/` sub-directory, and the recording is stored in a `out/RECORD.pcap.gz` file.

 2. The second phase **fuzzes** the `gnome-calculator` app using the command:

-        $ ./EFuzz fuzz
+        $ ./env-fuzz fuzz

    The fuzzer uses the original recording from step (1.) as the initial seed, and repeatedly re-executes the program.